-It is recommended that candidates who apply for admission have a grade point average (GPA) of 3.0 or greater (four point grade scale) on the last 60 hours of coursework.
+It is recommended that candidates who apply for admission have a grade point average (GPA) of 3.0 or greater (four point grade scale).

 The Graduate Record Examination (GRE) is required of all candidates applying for admission, a minimum GRE score (verbal+quantitative) of 290 points with a minimum quantitative score of 145, a verbal score of 140.
 The Graduate Management Admission Test (GMAT) of 500 with minimum quantitative score of 35 may substitute for the GRE.
-GRE/GMAT is waived if one of the following conditions is met: (i)

-Applicants with a GPA 3.0 or above; (ii) Applicants with at least one year of postgraduate full-time work experience in a technical field.
+GRE/GMAT is waived if one of the following conditions is met: (i) Applicants with a GPA 3.0 or above; (ii) Applicants with at least one year of postgraduate full-time work experience in a technical field.